sjbylo/example-bash-operator/README.md

 # Testing the Operator

 The Operator can be tested by running it on your Linux machine.
-A way to put it into a Linux container and run it as any other normal Operator is still work in progress!
 It has been tested on RHEL 7.5 and Fedora 32.
-Note that will not work on Mac OS (Darwin) until it's been fixed.

 Ensure kubectl is installed and authenticated with a Kubernetes or OpenShift cluster.